 Like mealy bugs, scale secrete a sticky "honeydew" substance that gives the leaves (and pots) a shiny look.
 This could be the first sign of trouble that you'll see.
 Called "honeydew", it turns into "black mold" and attracts ants.

 Scale have protected shells that that must be penetrated to effectively control them.
-Simply spraying the plant won't dislodge their shell.
+Simply spraying the plant won't get to the insects.

 Neem Oil is an effective control for all types of scale.
 Mix 1 TBLS of Neem Oil in 1 quart of water in sprayer.
 Add a drop of dish soap to help the Neem Oil mix with water.
 Shake thoroughly.